Home > Outdoor > Backpacking

 Freestanding and Non-Freestanding Backpacking Tents

 Many manufacturers have opted to shave ounces by structuring their tents around the trekking poles hikers are already lugging around, simplifying the setup and greatly reducing pack size.
-These designs are often found in ultralight tents, such as Gossamer Gear’s The Two, and Durston’s X-Mid.
-They usually require a minimum of four stakes in the ground for them to stand up.
-Some non-freestanding tents, such as REI’s Flash Air 2, come with lightweight vertical support poles that can be used in lieu of trekking poles, for those who tend to hike without them.
+These designs are often found in ultralight tents, such as Zpacks’ Duplex Lite and Durston’s X-Mid.

 These non-freestanding models are often lighter but are not the best choice for every environment.
-Ensuring you have adequate ground for stakes can be frustrating for some, and sporting a simple freestanding tent, like Nemo’s Dragonfly, could be a game changer for easy camp setup.
+Ensuring you have adequate ground for stakes can be frustrating for some, and sporting a simple freestanding tent, like NEMO’s Dagger, could be a game changer for easy camp setup.
 Frantically poking around in rocky earth to pitch your tent as a surprise storm sweeps in is a deflating experience.

-Freestanding tents tend to, in general, boast higher durability in inclement weather than their non-freestanding siblings.
-Introducing trekking poles to the equation eliminates some of the integrity in its structure, making them less ideal in truly heinous storms or driving wind.
-Ultralight trekking pole tents can hold their own — don’t get us wrong — but a freestanding tent will almost always prove the more stable shelter.
+Freestanding tents tend to be more durable in inclement weather than their non-freestanding siblings.
+However, adding trekking poles to the equation eliminates some of the integrity in its structure, making them less ideal in truly heinous storms or driving wind.
+Ultralight trekking pole tents can hold their own, but a freestanding tent will almost always prove the more stable shelter.

-Non-freestanding tents, like the Zpacks Plex Solo, often require trekking poles to set up, and aren’t quite as stable compared to freestanding options; (photo/Honey McNaughton)
+Non-freestanding tents often require trekking poles to set up, and aren’t quite as stable compared to freestanding options; (photo/Honey McNaughton)

 Durability and Materials

-Most tents for backpacking are made from nylon fabrics, Dyneema Composite fiber, or polyester.
+Most tents for backpacking are made from nylon fabrics, Dyneema Composite fiber (DCF), or polyester.
 Each of these materials has its unique benefits, from lower cost to tougher weather resistance or ripstop qualities.

 The thickness of the material is measured in denier units, which are basically the density of fibers measured in grams over meters.
 The lower the denier count, the lighter the material.
 Lower deniers are great for reducing pack weight but require more care to prevent rips and tears.